Dzisna: History

 The town was founded as a fortress in the 10th to 11th centuries by the Polotsk Krivichs.

 Within the Grand Duchy of Lithuania, Dzisna was part of Połock Voivodeship.
 The town received its coat of arms in 1567, and in 1569, the king of Poland and grand duke of Lithuania, Sigismund II Augustus, granted Dzisna Magdeburg city rights.
 It was a royal city of Lithuania.
 In 1793, Dzisna was acquired by the Russian Empire as a result of the Second Partition of Poland.

 From 1921 until 1939, Dzisna was part of the Second Polish Republic.
-In the 1921 census, 49.4% people declared Polish nationality, 37.3% declared Jewish nationality, and 11.7% declared Belarusian nationality.
+In the 1921 census, 49.4% of the population declared Polish nationality, 37.3% declared Jewish nationality, and 11.7% declared Belarusian nationality.
 On the eve of World War II, the town likely had a Jewish population of more than 4,500.